hayk111/showsourcing/REFACTOR.md

 The name and ref column second line could be customized via a template, because they change often

 # Table Placeholder
-Should be put outside the table because:

 	- it's not customizable enough
 	- table should be agnostic of where it's used.

+	so either we put the place holders outside the table, either we make inputs like [placeHolderTitle], [placeholderAction] etc.
+	Outside would be easier to test, therefor it's probably a better design.